DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 }
 ```

 We're adding two more properties: `storedUser` (object) to store name, token, and state of an authenticated user, and `error` (string) to display when the API returns a failure.
-Later, we'll put `storedUser` into local storage and access it in other areas of the app.
-We can use shorthand `property: Type` because we don't need any additional options set.
+Later we'll add `storedUser` to local storage and access it in other areas of the app.
+We can use shorthand `property: [Type]` because we don't need any additional options set.

 Next we'll handle a successful API response: `handleUserResponse()`.
-Recall that we're handling all responses as text, so on success, we need to parse the JSON.
-If a token is present, we'll clear any errors from previous failures, define the `storedUser` object and its properties, and reset `formData` to an empty object.
+Recall that we're handling all responses as text, so we need to parse the JSON.
+If a token is present we'll clear any errors from previous failures, define the `storedUser` object and its properties, and reset `formData` to an empty object.

 We've also defined a handler for errors: `handleUserError()`.
 When the sample API fails, it returns an error message as a string.
 We'll set the `error` property to this XHR response.
-You can console log the `event` parameter in these two handlers to become more familiar with its structure.
+You can `console.log()` the `event` parameter in these two handlers to become more familiar with its structure.

 Now we have the error message but we're not displaying it to the user.
 We'd like to show something like this: